This page contains a consolidated list of links for the Foundation Exam training resources.

 G7OHO Foundation Training Manual

-Send to your Kindle account and us highlighting to help with studying.
+Send to your Kindle account and highlight to help with studying.

 HamTrain's Foundation Study Guide